Laufey (character)

 Laufey is a supervillain appearing in American comic books published by Marvel Comics.
 The character is depicted usually as an enemy of the Asgardian king Odin, father of Thor.
 He is the King of the Frost Giants, the biological father of Thor's adopted brother and archenemy, Loki.
-Created by writer Stan Lee and artist Jack Kirby, he first appeared in Journey into Mystery #112 (Jan.
-1965), and was based on the goddess of the same name who in Norse mythology was actually the mother of Loki.
+Created by writer Stan Lee and artist Jack Kirby, he first appeared in Journey into Mystery #112 (January 1965), and was based on the goddess of the same name.

-Colm Feore portrayed the character in the Marvel Cinematic Universe film Thor (2011).
+Colm Feore portrays Laufey in the Marvel Cinematic Universe film Thor (2011).

 Publication history

-Laufey was created by Stan Lee and Jack Kirby and first appeared in Journey into Mystery #112 (Jan.
-1965).
+Laufey was created by Stan Lee and Jack Kirby and first appeared in Journey into Mystery #112 (January 1965).

 Fictional character biography

 In the early days of the universe, Laufey ruled Jotunheim, realm of the Frost Giants.
 When his son Loki was born a runt, an ashamed Laufey ordered the baby hidden.

-Odin, the King of Asgard, marched his forces into Jotunheim.
-Welding the mystical hammer Mjolnir, Odin faced down Laufey and destroyed his war club, prompting the Frost Giant to brandish a sword.
+Odin, the King of Asgard, attacks Jotunheim and confronts Laufey.
+Wielding the mystical hammer Mjolnir, Odin faces down Laufey and destroyed his war club, prompting him to brandish a sword.
 Laufey tried to use his knowledge of land, such as trying to stop Odin with a concealed fire pit.
 A sprawling battle between the two forces ensued.
 The battle ended when Odin used Mjolnir to crush Laufey's skull.
-Odin discovered Loki in the wreckage of the castle and decided to raise him as his own.
+Odin discovers Loki in the wreckage of the castle and decides to raise him as his own.

 It was later retconned that Loki had been a child, rather than a baby, when Laufey was killed.
 The day before the battle, Loki had attempted to inform his father of an opportunity to stealthily kill Odin.
 Laufey struck Loki for calling him a coward.
 The next day, after the fateful battle and Odin's claiming of Loki as a son, Laufey was left wounded, but alive.
 A version of Loki from the future, who had traveled back in time to alter events, proceeded to decapitate him, stating that Laufey would never strike him again.
 He also made Odin adopt him.

-Laufey's skull plays an important role in the first three issues of the renewed Thor series.
-Laufey's revitalized men attempt to reclaim his remains from a Roxxon facility owned by Minotaur.
-Upon traveling to Jotunheim with Malekith the Accursed, Minotaur used the blood of the Light Elves that were killed as part of a spell to resurrect Laufey.
+Laufey's skull plays an important role in the fourth volume of Thor, where his former associates attempt to obtain his remains from a Roxxon facility owned by Minotaur.
+After traveling to Jotunheim with Malekith the Accursed, Minotaur uses the blood of dead Light Elves as part of a spell to resurrect Laufey.